 All of the simulator rides carried a 40-inch requirement except for Harry Potter and the Forbidden Journey.

 The other two attractions she had to sit out was Jurassic Park and The Mummy.

-Universal Studios Hollywood is a One Day Park
+2. Universal Studios Hollywood Is Better Than Disneyland because it’s a One Day Park

 If you are in a time pinch like we were, there are some time-saving options to ensure your bang for the buck here.

 First of all, there is a Child Switch program that I felt worked better than the Disney version for a family with a time issue.

 Our party stayed together through the queue; then I stepped into the Child Switch waiting room with Lucy.